tobyy22/Sreality-Scraper/README.md

 - Database will create its dable if it does not exist yet (does not control if table exists but has wrong structure, will probably be error)
 - Before the scrape process runs, it makes sure that the database table is empty
 - Name of the table can be specified in database.py

+## Notes
+- Little time for developemt
+- The threading is not perfect – both Flask and Scrapy require main thread